LiterallyTheOne/linux_tutorial/docs/source/pwd_ls.rst

 If you use this option, it shows all the files with some extra details.
-Including file permissions, number of links to this file, owner, group, creation date, name. for example one the output of ``ls -l`` can be:
+Including file permissions, number of links to this file, owner, group, size in bytes, creation date, name. for example one the output of ``ls -l`` can be:

 .. code-block:: text